 Choose a bitcoin wallet that keeps you compliant

-Bitcoins are not money, and they also can’t be stored in a bank.
+Bitcoin is not money, and they also can’t be stored in a bank.
 Thus, to handle bitcoin transactions at your law firm, you need to get yourself a bitcoin wallet.

 “Just like we’re all carrying wallets to store our cash right now, there are digital wallets that store cryptocurrency,” Joshua explained.
-“If you’re going to use bitcoins in your law firm, you’re going to need one of these at some point.”
+“If you’re going to use bitcoin in your law firm, you’re going to need one of these at some point.”